-With our busy lives, who is great at planning ahead for a weeknight dinner?
-Tender Pan-Seared Pork Chops is a great recipe and technique to add to your weekly menu.
+Easy Tender Pan Seared Pork Chops is a great recipe and technique to add to your weekly menu.
 We'll cover a few options below to take this easy recipe over the top.

 The Weeknight Plan Ahead Factor

 It may be a bit obvious, but the process of prepping the day before lends itself to much more flavorful, juicy tender moist pork chops.
 Allowing the pork chops to brine & marinate creates what is really in line with a restaurant-quality dish.